-- Used to assess your writing ability (looking for writing that is organized, coherent, and succinct)
+- Personal statements are used to assess your writing ability (readers will look for writing that is organized, coherent, and succinct).

-- Helps programs evaluate students in the mid-range (average grade & test scores)
+- They help programs evaluate students in the mid-range (average grade & test scores).

 How to write a personal statement

 - Answer all the questions.

 - Integrate academic, research, practical & life experiences to show your determination to pursue your goals.

 - Show how the graduate program will maximize your ability to pursue these goals.

 - Avoid using clichés such as “I want to help people” or “I want to make the world a better place”.